 Tips for buying a laptop

 - Tip 1.
-Consider what you'll be using the laptop for.
+Think about what you will be using the laptop for.

 - Tip 2.
-Match your budget to your expectations.
+Match your budget with your expectations.

 - Tip 5.
-Choose a laptop with a lot of ports when you plan to use a lot of peripherals.
+Choose a laptop with many connectors if you're going to use a lot of peripherals.

 - Tip 6.
 Read reviews.